-Did some dependencies found via the CLI differ from those found via GitHub, GitLab, Bitbucket Server or another integration?
+Some dependencies found via the CLI may differ from those found via the configuration you've set up through our app.

 When you use our CLI tool and run a test (either by